 1. Bathe Before You Get Ready

 Right before you put on your gorgeous lehenga and do your makeup, go take a shower with anti-bacterial soap.
-This may seem like an obvious thing to do, but this is just a friendly reminder from our side that bathing will help wash away sweat and make you feel refreshed.
+This may seem like an obvious thing to do, but this is just a friendly reminder from our side that bathing will help wash away the excessive body and face sweat and make you feel refreshed.
 Also, to keep underarm sweating in control, make sure that they are waxed or shaved.

 2. Cake Yourself with Talcum Powder